-Technical notes: in late August, the government began releasing the first of an expected 80 technical notes, outlining the consequences of a no-deal exit.
-The technical notes are being criticized from many quarters: Brexiters are complaining that the notes are scaring the population to push for a second referendum.
-Opponents of Brexit complain that the notes are too vague to be of any use to anyone should the UK crash out of the EU.
+Technical notes: in late August 2018, the government began releasing the first of an expected 80 technical notes, outlining the consequences of a no-deal exit.
+The technical notes were criticized from many quarters: Brexiters complained that the notes were scaring the population to push for a second referendum.
+Opponents of Brexit complained that the notes were too vague to be of any use to anyone should the UK crash out of the EU.